jbaker10/LANrevImporter/README.md

 # LANrevImporter

-LANrevImporter is an AutoPkg Processor for LANrev by HEAT.
+LANrevImporter is an AutoPkg Processor for LANrev by HEAT Software.

 ## Configure LANrev